 Lakota also designates the language spoken by the seven bands of the Oceti Sakowin (seven councilfires): Oglala (They Scatter Their Own), Sichangu (Burned Thighs, also known as Brule), Mnicoujou (Planters by the Water), Itazipcho (Sans Arcs or Without Bows), Oohenumpa (Two Kettles), Sihasapa (Blackfeet), and Hunkpapha (End of the Camp Circle).
 In the past, the Lakota occupied areas of what are now Montana, Wyoming, North and South Dakota, and Nebraska, their resource based being the buffalo, elk, deer and other large mammals as well as fruits, seeds, roots, and tubers.

-Included in Lakota-held lands by treaties was He Sapa, the Black Hills.
+The Encyclopedia of Religion (Powers 1987, Garrett 2005, Martin 2005) examines the Lakota spiritual cosmology, referring to the inclusion of He Sapa, the Black Hills, in Lakota-held lands by treaties.
 After the discovery of gold by Custer’s forces in 1875, He Sapa was taken illegally for white settlement, still contested and in litigation today, although in the early 1980s the U.S. Supreme Court established once and for all that the Lakota hold exclusive title to the Black Hills.
 He Sapa, sometimes known as Paha Sapa, is land considered sacred by the Lakota and other Plains tribes.
 It is known as wa-maka ognaka y cante (the heart of everything that is).

 During the westward movement by gold seekers and immigrants, the Lakota defended their lands under such leaders and strategists as Red Cloud, Crazy Horse, Sitting Bull, Gall, American Horse, and Rain in the Face.
 The Lakota were notably present at the victory of Greasy Grass (the Little Bighorn) and the subsequent defeat of George Armstrong Custer and the Seventh Calvary on June 25, 1876.